-Insert Doc Symbol ×

-Look In: [All Libraries] ∼ A dd

-Which Symbols: F ilter: No. Pins: Appl Matched: 17 of 17 Cancel

-Symbol: Drawing Header V Pins: 0

-Drawn on: This Page Only 🗸

-Pre v iew
+Insert Doc Symbol × Look In: [All Libraries] Which Symbols: A dd Cancel Symbol: Drawing Header V Pins: 0 Drawn on: This Page Only V Pre v iew

 This dialog uses standard Pulsonix functionality.

 - Set the Documentation Symbol library you wish to add from (Look In).
 A list of Symbol names will appear in the dialog.
 Use the filter to reduce this list to the Symbols that you are interested in. - Filter the name and/or the Number of Pins to refine the list. - Choose the Documentation Symbol you wish to add from the list. - From th drop dwn list, select the Page or pages you wish the symbol to be Drawn On.